 }

-Blocking POST breaks logins, forms, and many APIs.
+Blocking POST breaks forms and many APIs.
 Blocking OPTIONS breaks browser CORS preflight.

 4. Save the configuration file.

-5. Test the updated Nginx configuration for syntax errors.
+5. Test the updated Nginx configuration before reloading the service.

 $ sudo nginx -t